 Ryzen Threadripper 2950X excels at those types of video post-processing tasks that combine all CPU cores and threads: ray tracing, 3D rendering, converting and exporting media files.
 It is a well-balanced product for the 4K video editing workstation, which copes with everyday and highly-specialized tasks.

 In case video editing is more than a hobby, this first 32-core processor on the market can handle any video post-processing task.
-It is designed for film production, mass rendering and video encoding.
+It is designed for film production, mass rendering, video encoding, and drone video editing.

 Like other AMD Zen CPUs, Threadripper 2990WX is equipped with a technology that dynamically adjusts the CPU parameters according to the current workload and power consumption environment.
 It ensures that the processor for video editing is always running at maximum efficiency and performance.